QuentinRa/blog.quentinra.dev/info/networking/index.md

 A **media access control address (MAC address)** is a **unique (physical) address** associated with the network card (`carte réseau`) of the machine uses to connect itself to the internet.

 * Can be [spoofed](https://en.wikipedia.org/wiki/MAC_spoofing) <small>(some hacker can usurp your MAC)</small>
-* An IP address changes when a computer is connecting from another network.
-That's why we need a MAC address.
+* The IP identify our machine within a network, but if we move to another network, then we will receive a new IP address.
+That's why we need something that do not change such as the MAC address.

 </div><div>